andycek/BEe-intelligent/README.md

 ## How is it used?

-Images of or countries collected over the internet and from specific sources can be classified in respect of:
+Images of our countries collected over the internet and from specific sources can be classified in respect of:
 * chemical pollution level
 * floreal specifity

 This enables the whole system to build a map of areas in Europe with information about flower variety and chemical substances concentration.

-The main users of the system are beekeepers that can find where to place their hives to let bees fly on flowers of a particular find and avoid areas with higher pollution level.
+The main users of the system are beekeepers that can find where to place their hives to let bees fly on flowers of a particular kind and avoid areas with higher pollution level.

 ## Data sources and AI methods